Share this post

 Section-level Adaptive GRE test

 Verbal and Quantitative Reasoning further consists of two sections each.
-The difficulty level in these subsections varies because of GRE’s section-level adaptive nature.
+The difficulty level in these subsections varies because of the GRE’s section-level adaptive nature.
 For instance, under the Verbal Reasoning section, your performance in the first section determines the difficulty level of your next section.

 The first section is of average difficulty for both Quantitative and Verbal Reasoning.
 If you perform well in the first section, the questions in the second section will be more difficult.
 It should be noted that while scoring the QR and VR sections, the difficulty level of the GRE General Test and the total number of correctly answered questions are both considered.